 Since we tend not to bottle for at least six months, fermentation should be complete; mead is strange stuff though and sometimes it will start bubbling again.
-Should a bottle burst the flying fragments of glass-shards are very dangerous.
+Should a container burst the flying fragments of glass-shards will be very dangerous.

-You will need a narrow measuring cylinder at least 250ml long for the hydrometer; it doesn't really need to be graduated.
+You will need a narrow measuring cylinder at least 250ml long for the hydrometer; it doesn't really have to be graduated.